top of page

 When polled 100% of Veterinary professionals from Veterinary Voices UK believed Leptospirosis to be serious and life threatening.
 These are professionals who have been the front line in dealing with these cases in practice and have diagnosed, intensively nursed, treated, medicated and fought to keep these Leptospirosis cases alive.
 Sadly many have to be euthanased due to multiple organ failure and poor prognosis.

-Myth: Leptospirosis is easily treated, you don't have to worry about it.
+Myth Four: Leptospirosis is easily treated, you don't have to worry about it.

-It is often cited that a quick course of antibiotics is enough to treat leptospirosis in dogs.
+It is often cited that a 'quick course of antibiotics' is enough to treat leptospirosis in dogs.

 Although it is true that dogs with leptospirosis are recommended a minimum 14 day course of antibiotic, this is rarely the only treatment these cases receive given the hepatic and renal involvement and severity of the disease.